Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Experiments: Accuracy, Compute Efficiency, and Generality

-Our extensive evaluations demonstrate that PatchTST+Jumbo outperforms strong PatchTST and PatchTST+Registers baselines (Tab. \ref{tab:timeseries}).
-In particular, Jumbo gains the most with fewer patches and when results are averaged across all runs.
-These results demonstrate Jumbo's potential in applications that leverage plain, noncausal transformers.
-As transformers are increasingly adopted in a wide variety of important science and engineering challenges, improving plain transformers (rather than application-specific niche improvements) will achieve broader impact.
+\textbf{Results.} PatchTST+Jumbo outperforms strong PatchTST and PatchTST+Registers baselines (Tab. \ref{tab:timeseries}).
+Jumbo gains the most with fewer patches and when considering overall results across hyperparameters.
+These results establish that Jumbo can improve non-causal transformers beyond ViTs.